microsoft/appcenter-sdk-react-native/README.md

     Crashes.GenerateTestCrash();
     ```

-    Note that this API can only be used in test/beta apps and won't work in production apps.
+    Note that this API checks for debug vs release configurations.
+So you can use only use it when debuging as it won't work for release apps.

 * **Did the app crash in last session:** At any time after starting the SDK, you can check if the app crashed in the previous session: